 Do federal employees and military personnel who believe their pay will be delayed need to call the bank or will their pay be covered automatically?

 In the event of a government shutdown that delays federal paychecks, First Command Bank will identify account holders who have their federal paychecks on direct deposit with us.
 We will notify these clients via email that a payroll advance is available and ask them if they wish to take advantage of this offer.
 Payroll advances will only be made to clients who send us an affirmative response.

 Will First Command Bank be lending me the money?

-Are you offering any other forms of assistance during the shutdown?
+Will you be offering any other forms of assistance in the event of a future shutdown?